 Around this same time, he began having an affair with Kate Gardener.
 She became pregnant and was found dead in 1879 in a shed behind his office having been poisoned by chloroform.
 Authorities questioned Cream and he maintained that a businessman was responsible for getting Gardener pregnant.
 He also alleged that she asked him to give her an abortion and that when he refused, she committed suicide.

 To avoid any further questioning Thomas Neill Cream then relocated to the United States and settled in Chicago.
 There he established a medical practice performing illegal abortions for prostitutes near that city’s red-light district.
-If he thought he had escape the attention of police, it did not last long because he was soon in trouble with the law once again.
+If he thought he had escaped the attention of police, it did not last long because he was soon in trouble with the law once again.

 At the time he was working out of No. 434 West Madison Street and became associated with a Black nurse named Hattie Mackey.
 She was married, had three children, and lived on the upper floor of a two-story frame house at No. 1056 West Madison Street.
 The ground floor of the house was occupied by a George Green and his family and in the garret lived a Miss Ellen Hackle.